Natalie

 Biography

 Dr. Natalie LaDuke is a Licensed Clinical Psychologist and Nationally Certified School Psychologist.
-She earned her doctoral degree in School Psychology from Loyola University Chicago, where her research centered on supporting marginalized students, including those who are homeless and transgender.
-Dr. LaDuke previously served as a school psychologist in a suburban high school, where she spearheaded the implementation of school-wide mental health screenings and social-emotional learning initiatives across the district.
-She is now an Assistant Professor, teaching courses on the dissertation process, school-based mental health supports, and neurodiversity.
+She earned her doctoral degree in School Psychology from Loyola University Chicago, where her research centered on supporting marginalized students, including those experiencing homelessness and transgender youth.
+Dr. LaDuke previously served as a school psychologist in a suburban high school, where she led the implementation of school-wide mental health screenings and social-emotional learning initiatives across the district.
+She is now an Associate Professor teaching courses on the dissertation process, school-based mental health supports, and neurodiversity.
 Her current research and consultation efforts focus on the evolving role of the school psychologist and burnout support and prevention.

 Education History